 Tips for Making these Homemade Chocolate Chip Cookies

 I’ve been making standard chocolate chip cookies for decades.
 A few simple guidelines will help you make a perfect batch every time.
 The addition of Milky Way chunks requires a couple of extra tips, all listed below.

 - Use real butter, large eggs, and real vanilla extract.
 Margarine and artificially flavored vanilla will not give the best results.

 - Have your butter and eggs at room temperature for easier and better incorporation into the dough.

 - Note that this recipe calls for both baking soda and baking powder.
-Most bakers use much less baking powder than baking soda and it often expires while sitting in the pantry.
+PRO-Tip: Most bakers use much less baking powder than baking soda and it often expires while sitting in the pantry.
 Check the expiration date, and if in doubt, just replace it.

 Check out the other goodies I’ve made from Danielle’s Blog:

 - Chocolate Chip Cookie Tart with Caramel and Chocolate Glaze

 - Plus check out all my Best Dessert Recipes!